 Leben ohne Grenzen

-Was bedeutet es, Europäer zu sein?
+Was bedeutet es, Europäer/-in zu sein?
 Zwei Jugendgruppen verschiedener Herkunft beschäftigten sich mit dem Thema 'Europäische Identität.

 Wer: Wishaw/Shotts Youth Exchange Group and Kreisjugendring Wunsiedel